it-innovation/sam/doc/behaviour.rst

    new child object.
 Usually, this is the name of the variable it will be assigned to.

+.. function:: catchesAllExceptions(?CallSite)

+   This call-site handles all exceptions (i.e. it is inside a try block that catches "Throwable").
+Without this, it is assumed that all exceptions may propagate.

 The Unknown type
 ----------------